 The transition from school to the ‘real world’ is not always easy.
 Young people often lack insight into the reality of working life and what options are available to them.
 Many also face a variety of challenges, often overlapping, that can prevent them from getting the most out of their education and taking the next step successfully.

-In the UK, 771,000 young people are not in education, employment or training (NEET), representing 11.2% of 16-24 year-olds.1 Young people receiving free school meals are twice as likely to be NEET.2 ThinkForward is the only programme that intervenes early and takes a long-term approach to supporting young people.
+In the UK, 771,000 young people are not in education, employment or training (NEET), representing 11.2% of 16-24 year-olds.1 Young people receiving free school meals are twice as likely to be NEET.2 ThinkForward programmes are unique in that they intervene early and take a long-term approach to supporting young people.